Soft and smooth homemade 'laksa' noodles which are normally used to create the famous authentic 'Asam Laksa', a famous dish known worldwide.

 Finally, using the Asian all purpose flour (or German flour type 450) which contains a lower amount of gluten resulted in the noodles being soft and smooth, just the way they should be.

 I have been using udon noodles sold at Asian grocers.
 It's a decent substitute.

 Assam laksa noodles are served in a delicious sourish and spicy fish based broth.
 Learn how to cook assam laksa from scratch here.

 - 2 tbsp corn flour

 Mix all purpose flour, rice flour, corn flour and salt together evenly.
-Bring the water to a rolling boil.
-Then, add water to the flour mixture a little at a time.
+Bring water to a rolling boil.
+Then, add it to the flour mixture a little at a time.
 Stir mixture using chopsticks.

 Step 2 of 3

 Using a cookie press or potato press, create noodles by pressing flour mixture directly into a pot of boiling water.